 Here are some ideas for good nutrition without all of that saturated fat and sugar.
 Some parks may sell salads or garden pizzas.
 At one I found hummus and fresh fruit also.

-Start your day with a good breakfast so you don’t get hungry early in the day.
+Start your day with a good breakfast so your family doesn’t get hungry early in the day.
 Fiber, protein, and fat are filling: look for heart-healthy unsaturated fats from oils, nuts, or avocados instead of saturated fats.

 Here are some ideas you can have at home before setting out, or to eat in the hotel:

-- Whole-grain cereal and soy milk with sliced banans or berries
+- Whole-grain cereal and soy milk with sliced bananas or berries

 - Whole-grain bagel with almond butter and fruit juice

 - Cashew yogurt (I just had vanilla bean – so good!) berries and granola

 - Whole-grain pancakes or French toast: there are lots of easy vegan recipes.

 - A whole-grain muffin with melon and coffee or tea: like amazing carrot raisin muffins or easy vegan peanut butter banana muffins.

 If you have a day pass, consider packing a picnic lunch in a cooler which you can eat mid-day, by taking a break from the park.
 Check if there are any picnic areas or parks nearby.
 Here are some ideas of convenient things to pack: